Apply Now for a GSHP Rebate

 1. Electric Bill: When submitting the application documents, provide CMLP with a copy of an electric bill from within the last 6 months showing a Residential Assistance Credit.

 2. Fuel Assistance Letter: When submitting the application documents,provide CMLP with a copy of a fuel assistance letter of acceptance from the past 12 months showing the date, system owner’s name, and project site address.

-3. Income Verification: Prior to submitting application documents,request income verification from CMLP by mailing the Income Verification Request Form and the first page of the most recent federal IRS tax return form 1040 showing line 22 for each adult filing (single, married filing jointly, married filing separately, and/or head of household) within the household to Attn: Pamela Cady at CMLP, P.O.
-Box 1029,Concord, MA 01742 or by hand delivery to CMLP’s Operations Center at 1175 Elm St, Concord.
+3. Income Verification: Prior to submitting application documents,request income verification from CMLP by mailing the Income Verification Request Form and the first two pages of the most recent federal IRS tax return form 1040 (showing line 9) for each adult filing (single, married filing jointly, married filing separately, and/or head of household) within the household to Attn: Pamela Cady at c/o Front Desk, CMLP, P.O.
+Box 1029,Concord, MA 01742 or by hand delivery to the drop-box to the right side of the main entrance to CMLP’s Operations Center at 1175 Elm St, Concord.
 All tax information provided to CMLP will be shredded upon completion of income verification.